The Judicial Role and Democracy

 Audience:Open to the Public

 The role of the Judicial branch in interpreting the U.S. Constitution recently has been discussed widely, following a legal battle regarding President Trump’s executive order barring immigration from seven Muslim-majority countries.
-How does America’s northern neighbor view the role of its judicial branch in democracy?
+How does America’s northern neighbor view the role of an independent judiciary in democracy?
 What hot-button issues will the Supreme Court of Canada grapple with in 2017?

 These topics will be discussed at a public talk by the Honourable Rosalie Silberman Abella, a member of the Supreme Court of Canada since 2004.